 Participate in six events during the residency period.

 Babak Elahi Babak Elahi is Dean of the College of Science and Liberal Arts at Kettering University.
 He holds a PhD in American literature from the University of Rochester.
 His essays on American literature, the Iranian diaspora, documentary film, Iranian literature, and sartorial cultures have appeared inThe International Journal of Fashion Studies, Afterimage, Cultural Studies, and other journals and anthologies.
 His Persian-to-English translation of Hafez Khiavi’s short story “The Moon Shone on the Grave” was published in the anthology Shades of Truth: Iranian Short Fiction of the Fifth Generation (Mazda, 2019).
 He is the author of The Fabric of American Literary Realism: Readymade Clothing, Social Mobility, and Assimilation (McFarland, 2009).

 Michele Leclaire Michele Leclaire has served Buckham Fine Arts Project as Executive Director (2020) and Exhibition Director since 2018.
 As Executive Director, she grows Buckham's organizational capacity and community impact by leveraging the talent and enthusiasm of the Board of Directors and artist collective to bring challenging, contemporary art to downtown Flint.
 This includes the development of new programming such as the Cider & Slides events to provide our community with opportunities to deeply engage with contemporary artistic practice and BFAP’s Writer In Residence program.
 Leclaire earned an MFA in painting from the Pennsylvania Academy of the Fine Arts in 2006.

 SEEKING SPONSORS Do you have a business?
-Buckham Fine Arts Project is currently looking for sponsors to help us publish the second BFAP: Writer In Residence book, featuring Natasha Thomas.
+Buckham Fine Arts Project is currently looking for sponsors to help us publish the third BFAP: Writer In Residence book, featuring Bob Campbell.
 WIR Sponsors will be featured in the printed publication, Buckham Gallery's website, frequently mentioned on social media, and other ways to show our gratitude.
 Please contact Katie at firstname.lastname@example.org for more details.

 Buckham Gallery is funded by the following organizations: